-Teaching Africa Resources
+The Teaching Africa Outreach Program

-The Outreach Program also maintains the Teaching Africa Library, a multifaceted collection of literature for young and adult readers, recommended textbooks for various levels of learners, hard-to-find award winning African films, and material culture kits.
+The Outreach Program maintains the Teaching Africa Library, which is a multifaceted collection of literature for young and adult readers, recommended textbooks for various levels of learners, hard-to-find award-winning African films, and material culture kits.